 1950s Caged Pendant Lamp

 Materials: Blackened curved brass rods pleated in a crown shape.
-Striped light yellow and clear conical glass tubular diffuser.
+Striped light yellow and clear conical glass tube lampshade inside.
 Metal chain and canopy.
 Bakelite E27 socket.

 Chain Length: 60 cm / 23.62”

 Width: ∅ 60 cm / 23.62”